COSC3020/quicksort-IshitaPatel18/README.md

 For the worst case scenario to occur, for this specific implementation, it would be an input in reversed order because the pivot point is lo/the first element, so each element in the array would need to be moved.
-The for loop and the while loop have an iteration that goes for the length of the input and because it is nested it will become $n^2$ as n number of elements have to move n amount of times.
-So the
-$\Theta$ bound for worst case runtime is $\Theta(n^2)$.
+The swap function and calls, if checks, and variable initializations all take constant time.
+The for loop and the while loop have an iteration that goes for the length of the input and because the loops are nested the runtime becomes $n^2$ as n number of elements have to move n amount of times and constants can be dropped for asymptotic complexity.
+So the $\Theta$ bound for worst case runtime is $\Theta(n^2)$.